 I love Thanksgiving.
-It’s one of the few times that our extended family gathers to reconnect and remember the blessings God has given us.
-And then there’s the feast — dishes and dishes of fixings to complement the guest of honor, the beautiful golden-skinned bird in the center of the table.
-But before you sit down for your big meal this year, there are some things you need to know — or maybe things you don’t want to know about your Thanksgiving turkey.
+It’s one of the few times that my extended family gathers to reconnect.
+It’s also one of the few days of the year when gluttony is totally acceptable.
+No one thinks twice about gorging themselves on the dishes of fixings that complement the buttery, golden-skinned bird at the center of the table.
+But before you sit down for your big meal this year, there are some things you need to know — or maybe things you don’t want to know — about your Thanksgiving turkey.

 1. Your Thanksgiving turkey is full of antibiotics.

 But here’s the really bad news: Around eighty percent of the total antibiotics used in the U.S. go into livestock production – and the turkey industry is a major culprit for the misuse of antibiotics.
 Corporate turkey operations rely on antibiotics not just to cure and prevent disease, but also to help fatten foul for slaughter.

 Because turkey meat can pass along resistance to your gut, it’s entirely possible that drug-resistant bacteria will make it’s way from your Thanksgiving table to your intestinal tract.

 2. Your Thanksgiving turkey lived a short and pathetic life.

 In a typical scenario, the poultry company signs a short-term contract with an industrial farmer and delivers chicks to the farmer’s location.
 Just six weeks later, the poultry company returns to pick up big, fat birds ready for the table.

 Since their contracts with the poultry companies are short-term, industrial farmers face constant pressure to deliver bigger birds in shorter timeframes.
 So, the birds raised on these farms are genetic “frankensteins” – turkeys that could never survive in the wild.